JohnyCilohokla/text-transformer/README.md

 ## Features

 `Transformer: Evaluate selected as inline javascript (transformer.inlineEval)`
+ > ⚠ **This command will execute the text as javascript, this includes potentially dangerous code.** ⚠
+ >
+ > ⚠ **This can crash the extension, vscode, or worse, as it executes text as code** ⚠

 -  Transform all selected lines by evaluating them as javascript
 -  Keybind: ctrl+alt+q e